lauvergn/ElVibRot-TnumTana/README.md

 * **opt** (default **F**): when the value is **T** and when the **optimization > 0** in the *&system* namelist, the active coordinates could be optimized (see Optimization procedure).

+## 3) Installation

+The installation is simple.
+However, we do not have an fully automatic procedure (like configure ...).
+However, the program uses some fortran 2003 features.
+Therefore, the compilers gfortran or ifort or pgf90 can be used (probably orthers as well).

+You have to select or define your compiler in the "makefile" (the default is gfortran).
+Then, you have to compile the program with the unix command "make".

+Currently, the program can be compiled on:
+* linux platform with
+   - gfortran (version= 6.3, 8.3, 9.1)
+   - ifort    (version= 18.0.3) Pb with 17.0.1
+   - pgf90    (version= 17.10-0) Pb with 16.4-0
+* osx platform with gfortran

+There are severals options with can be modified in the makefile:
+* F90: the compiler (see above)
+* OPT: the compiler optimization.
+0 => no optimization, 1 => optimization
+* OMP: compilation with (OMP=1) or without (OMP=0) OpenMP.
+* INT: This enables to change the integer king default (INT=4) during the compilation to a "long integer" INT=8.
+This is usefull for large calculations (Smolyak).
+* ARPACK: this enables the use of ARPACK diagonalisation (ARPACK=1).
+It needs Lapack as well.
+0 => without ARPACK (default), 1 => with ARPACK.
+* LAPACK: this enables the use of BLAS and LAPACK libraries.
+0 => without LAPACK, 1 => with LAPACK (default)
+* QML: Quantum Model Lib.
+0 => without QML (default), 1 => with QML.
+* extf: it enables to change the "sub_system" file extention.
+Possible values: f or f90.
+Alternativaly, one can use an external unix variable: EXTFextern.

+To check that the program has be compile correctly, you can run some tests from the directory: "exa_hcn-dist".
+Each input data starts with dat....
+To run the "dat_Davidson" example, just the type the "dat_Davidson" command.
+The output will be in the "res" file.